-Pield Heath places great importance on Continuing Professional Development for employees.
+Pield Heath House School places great importance on Continuing Professional Development for employees.
 We recognise the particular value of in-service training.
 In the residential provision we have qualified assessors and care staff, depending on their position, who have already obtained or are registered for National Vocational Qualifications Levels 2 & 3.

-All staff has an annual performance and development review meeting.
+All staff have an annual performance and development review meeting.
 This process includes setting targets and agreeing training priorities for the coming year.

 Each of the care staff receives supervision time and there are also house meetings weekly and group supervision which takes place at least once each half term.
 Discussion and decisions from all of these meetings are recorded.
-In addition to these meetings, the care staff also meets with the School/House Link Co-ordinator to discuss in detail particular students and how they can be best helped.
+In addition to these meetings, the care staff also meets with the Care Manager to discuss in detail particular students and how they can be best helped.

-Pield Heath Complaints Policy is set out in separate documents.
+Pield Heath House School Complaints Policy is set out in separate documents.
 This is given to all parents and placing authorities and details how to ensure worries or concerns are brought to our attention.
 It also sets out the procedures for making a formal complaint.

 Contact with families/ family services

 Contact with families is encouraged.
-Daily communication between school and families/carers is facilitated through the school communication diaries.
-The house has a telephone line for parents to ring in to the house.
-A phone is available for students to develop the skills of using the telephone.
+Daily communication between school and families/carers is facilitated through the school communication books.
+The house has a direct telephone line for parents and is available for students to develop the skills of using the telephone.

-Pield Heath has a family focussed model of delivery that aims to meet the needs of the whole family and maintain positive relationships with all family members.
+Pield Heath House School has a family focussed model of delivery that aims to meet the needs of the whole family and maintain positive relationships with all family members.
 Our Parents Forum provides support and advice on any issues relevant to student’s current needs and their future welfare.

 Contact arrangements of family members are reviewed regularly as part of the Placement and LAC Review.
 Families are consulted through the review process and by questionnaire.